-We learn best with gentle instruction.
-Soft lessons are less threatening, gently allowing for absorption and eventual integration.
-During experience if we tune into the emotions, we notice feelings emerging in conjunction with the event, often caused by personal connections to that experience.
-The awareness loosens ego’s grasp, inviting learning instead of self-protection.
-We easily overlook the subtleness of these soft messages, missing opportunities for growth.
-If we have routinely drifted through life blind to experience, don’t panic; life lessons return after missing the first subtle lesson—often a little louder and with a little more force.
+We learn best through gentle instruction.
+Soft lessons are less threatening, gently allowing absorption and integration.
+If we mindfully tune into experience, we notice feelings emerging in conjunction with events, feelings often influenced by personal connections to that experience, signaling the level of importance.
+With closer awareness, we can loosen ego’s grasp, inviting learning instead of protections.
+We easily overlook the subtle soft messages, missing many opportunities for wisdom and growth.
+If in your past, you have been blind to the wondrous experience of living, don’t panic, life’s quiet lessons return—often a little louder and with more force.

-The loud painful lessons don’t guarantee learning, unconscious living fails to comprehend deeper reasons; the painful experiences don’t make sense.
+Loud painful lessons don’t guarantee learning, unconscious living fails to see the obvious.
+Without constructive reflection, painful experiences don’t make sense, appearing random and unfair.
 We scratch our heads and wonder why.
 We ignore, dismiss and excuse responsibility.
 We errantly blame the wrong causes and learn the wrong lessons.
-Continued refusal to humbly learn, leads to stubbornly following destructive paths, protecting egos while destroying futures.
-In protection of self, we destroy our lives trying to prove to the world we are right.
+Continued refusal to humbly learn, leads down stubborn destructive paths, protecting our egos while destroying futures.
+In protection of self, we destroy our lives trying to prove to the world that we are right.
 We justify our insanity as reasonable—and excusable.

-Finding patterns of action connected to repeated disappointments, uncovers personal deficits that invite failure.
-The gentle lessons expose vulnerabilities that unmask the hidden secrets.
-Soft lessons are easily ignored, not demanding attention.
-We wait until complete collapse, hitting rock bottom; but even then, we may still miss the lesson, preferring to blame than accept.
-Taking responsibility for poor decisions and the destructive consequences diminishes over indulgent perceptions of goodness.
-We see the flaws.
-But acceptance of our unsavory realities unveils avenues to change.
-When protecting tender egos but creating greater personal pain, we are the fools.
-We repeatedly fail to heed to the lessons without scrutinizing our roles.
-Our actions are the only ingredients we have power to change.
-If we fail to learn the first time, the lesson returns with greater force.
+Discovering patterns that connect personal actions to our repeated disappointments, uncovers deficits inviting failure.
+The gentle lessons expose vulnerabilities that unmask our hidden secrets.
+We easily can ignore the soft lessons that don’t demand attention.
+We usually wait until complete collapse, hitting rock bottom; but even then, many still miss the lesson, preferring to blame.
+Taking responsibility for poor decisions that warmly welcomes destructive consequences diminishes our indulgent perceptions of personal goodness.
+We turn our heads and miss the flaws.
+But acceptance of unsavory realities unveils necessary avenues to change.

 Some painful experiences aren’t the result of personal choice.
-But many, if not most, are intricately tied with our actions, choices and thoughts; elements where we exercise some degree of control.
-With complexity, the causes are numerous.
-If personal accountability is excused with blame, we never gleam sufficient insight to avoid repeating the same pitfalls.
+But many, if not most, are intricately tied to behaviors, choices and thoughts--the elements that we have some degree of control.
+With complexity, the causes of experience are numerous.
+Many contributors collide at each moment, creating the event.
+We can search to find more pleasing explanations, shrugging our involvement.
+But when we excuse personal accountability, deflecting blame, we never gleam sufficient insight to avoid repeating the same pitfall.
+We relive the tragedy.